Augmented Minimax Linear Estimation: Introduction

-We are aware of two estimators that can be understood as special cases of our augmented minimax linear estimator \eqref{eq:aml-intro}.
-In the case of parameter estimation in high-dimensional linear models, \citet{javanmard2014confidence} propose a type of debiased lasso that combines a lasso regression adjustment with weights that debias the $\ell_1$-ball (i.e., a convex class known to capture the error of the lasso); meanwhile, \citet*{athey2016approximate} develop a related idea for average treatment effect estimation with high-dimensional confounding.
+We are aware of three estimators that can be understood as special cases of our augmented minimax linear estimator \eqref{eq:aml}.
+In the case of parameter estimation in high-dimensional linear models, \citet{javanmard2014confidence} propose a type of debiased lasso that combines a lasso regression adjustment with weights that debias the $\ell_1$-ball, a convex class known to capture the error of the lasso; \citet*{athey2016approximate} develop a related idea for average treatment effect estimation with high-dimensional linear confounding; and \citet{kallus2016generalized, kallus2018balanced} proposes analogs for treatment effect estimation and policy evaluation, a special case of Example~\ref{exam:distribution-shift}, that adjust for nonparametric confounding using weights that debias the unit ball of a reproducing kernel Hilbert space.
 The contribution of our paper relative to this line of work lies in the generality of our results, and also in characterizing the asymptotic variance of the estimator under heteroskedasticity and proving efficiency in the fixed-dimensional nonparametric setting.
-Given heteroskedasticity, \citet*{athey2016approximate} and \citet{javanmard2014confidence} only prove $\sqrt{n}$-consistency but do not characterize the the asymptotic variance directly in terms of the distribution of the data; rather, they have an expression for the variance that depends explicitly on the solution to an optimization problem analogous to \eqref{eq:balance-intro}.
+Given heteroskedasticity, the aforementioned papers prove $\sqrt{n}$-consistency but do not characterize the asymptotic variance directly in terms of the distribution of the data; instead, they express the variance in terms of the solution to an optimization problem analogous to \eqref{eq:aml-primal}.